ArjanKranenburg/virtual-devices/APPSTORE.md

 ## More information:

-There is more information, including How-to's on GitHub.
+There is more information, including How-to's on GitHub Pages:
 [https://arjankranenburg.github.io/virtual-devices/](https://arjankranenburg.github.io/virtual-devices/)

 ## Feature Requests and Bugs